upavadi/tng-wp-login/README.md

     - Email in TNg only - anamoly
     - Introduction text (Appears before Reg Form)
       - Enable Intro Text
+   - **Password-Reset Messages**
+     - Text for Suggest Password Reset to New Registration
-   - **Password-Reset Messages** New registration alert to suggest password reset, Text for Forgot Password message and  Email
+     - Text for Forgot Your Password
+     - Text for Lost Password email
 ------------------------